Manuscript Details

 0.40 Not statistically significant, p= 0.84 892 children PAT vs. Resource referral RCT (MIHOPE), 2012-2015, United States, full sample

-Receiving education or training (%) 15 months old High
+Receiving education or training (%), fixed effect random slope method 15 months old High

 Receiving education or training (%), restricted maximum likelihood method 15 months old High